How to Measure a Room

 Step Two: Calculate Square Feet

 Use your calculator to multiply the two measurements.
-For example, a square or rectangular room that has one wall that measures and 8 feet long and a perpendicular wall that is 10 feet long will result in the follow equation.
+For example, a square or rectangular room that has one wall that measures 8 feet long and a perpendicular wall that is 10 feet long will result in the following equation.

 8 ft × 10 ft = 80 sq ft